 You can download a map for the Historic Provo Walking Tour, which includes a brochure and map of historic mansions, churches, government buildings, and museums.

 Make sure once the kids are sleepy, they can be comfy and ready for bed in one of the many Marriott Hotel options.

 Are you looking to spend an afternoon in Provo doing something educational?
-Head over to BYU’s Museum of Peoples and Cultures to learn about humans and their cultures from all over the world.
+Head over to the Brigham Young University Museum of Peoples and Cultures to learn about humans and their cultures from all over the world.